 What could be more beautiful than a baby bee on a honeycomb of gold, wings open, ready to fly.
 Head and body are natural gem amber-colored citrine with a six-sided cell filled with honey-colored gold, waxed over in pure white diamonds.

 There are three types of honey bees within a hive: the queen, the workers, and the drones.
 A queen bee is the only female bee in the hive that gets to reproduce.
-Worker bees are all female, and are all offspring of the queen.
+Worker bees are all female and are all offspring of the queen.
 There are males in the hive called drones.
 The drone bee’s only purpose is to mate.
 After mating, the drone bee will die immediately.

-There’s no such thing as a “king bee” in wildlife.
+There’s no such thing as a “King Bee” in wildlife.
 A honeybee queen is the single most important bee in a colony, as she produces the entire population of a colony.

-The average lifespan for a healthy worker bee when all is going well, is somewhere around 4 to 6 weeks.
+The average lifespan for a healthy worker bee when all is going well is somewhere around 4 to 6 weeks.
 The period begins when the bee emerges from her brood cell and ends when she lives out her month or month and a half lifespan.

 What is so remarkable about bees is all they accomplish in such a short time, that these daughters build brooding cells, and create honey cells all from special wax.
 What’s also remarkable is that they travel out on such short, fast wings to flowers 50 feet, and up to five miles away to collect pollen to make honey.

 How much flying to make one pound of honey?
 90,000 miles, or three times around the globe to make one pound of honey.
-An amazing feat for a team of new born babies to accomplish just weeks after birth.
+An amazing feat for a team of newborn babies to accomplish just weeks after birth.

-Orders Over $1,000 – Ship Free FedEx Overnight or US Post Office Express.
+Orders Over $1,000 – Ship Free by your choice of FedEx Overnight or US Post Office Express.
 A signature is required on delivery.